Jump Right To A Topic:|

 Most patients who undergo hand surgery will come into hospital on the day of the operation even if they are going to stay in overnight.
 Providing that you have someone to look after you it is likely that you will be allowed home a few hours after your surgery.
-You should arrange someone to collect you and, remember, you should travel by car or taxi.
+Ideally ou should arrange someone to collect you.
 You WILL NOT be able to drive yourself and should NOT use public transport.
 You should also arrange for a responsible adult to stay with you for at least 24 hours after going home.
-You may be provided with medication, you will be given instruction regarding elevation and any exercises that you are required to do.
-Depending on the type of surgery, an outpatient appointment may be made or you will be asked to see your Practice Nurse for inspection of the wound or removal of the sutures.
+You may be provided with medication and you will be given instruction regarding elevation of the hand and any exercises that you are required to do.
+Depending on the type of surgery a remote of face to face outpatient appointment may be made or you will be seen by one of the hand therapists for a change of dressing and potentially application of a splint.
 Your GP will be informed of your visit to the hospital.

 If you follow the instructions you are given when you leave the hospital then your hand is likely to heal more quickly and with fewer complications.

-If you are staying overnight on the ward, then your hand may be elevated in a Bradford Sling, which is made of foam.
-When you go home or if you are a daycase you will be given a sling to help you keep your hand up.
+When you go home you will be given a sling to help you keep your hand up.
 This can be used both in the day and at night when you can rig up some other type of support or rest the arm on pillows.

 It is very important to keep the hand up as high as possible for the first few days (you will be advised as to how many).
 This helps to prevent excessive bleeding and swelling and keeps pain to a minimum.
 Remember to regularly wiggle the fingers within the confines of the bandage - DO NOT GO INTO PAIN - and to move your shoulder and elbow out of the sling to prevent other joint stiffness and complications.